-Underwood’s floor was converted early on to a COVID-19 patient step-down unit, handling patients who either did not quite need to go to the intensive care unit but still needed additional medical assistance or were coming out of the ICU and needed to be monitored.
+Underwood’s floor was converted early on to a COVID-19 patient step-down unit, handling patients who either did not need to go to the intensive care unit but still needed additional medical assistance or were coming out of the ICU and needed to be monitored.

 “We are understaffed most of the time,” Underwood said, noting that many nurses have begun to call out sick because of possible or confirmed exposure.
 “So, we’ve definitely felt a shift toward more extreme COVID cases over the last week.”

-Prior to this week, Underwood said no one had ever died while she was working.
+Before this week, Underwood said no one had ever died while she was working.

 “I’ve been working here since December and I never have seen a code blue.
 No one on my floor has ever died during my shift and I worked a lot before this,” Underwood said.
 “Normally things happen, and they end up in the ICU and the ICU is where you see the deaths.
 But we’re just seeing it happen so quickly and also the ICU is so full that we’re starting to get those more severe cases on my floor.”

-“Over the weekend we had two deaths, which like I said, I’d never seen one before as a nursing student.
+“Over the weekend, we had two deaths, which, like I said, I’d never seen one before as a nursing student.
 I mean, you have two back to back.
-It was,” Underwood paused.
-“It was unreal.”
+It was,” Underwood paused, “It was unreal.”

 “We’re really seeing the rapid deterioration in these older folks, you know, 60 and older where we’re just unable to keep their oxygen saturation up,” she said, adding that usually patients would typically just be put on a few liters of oxygen and their saturation would rise back to normal levels.